TBertuzzi/Xamarin.Forms.MultiSelectListView/README.md

 ```

 SelectedItemBehavior to execute the command when the SelectedItem event occurs in ListView.
 Pass the item selected in ListView to Command.

+Based on SelectedItemBehavior by Atsushi Nakamura (https://github.com/nuitsjp/Xamarin.Forms.BehaviorsPack).

 If ClearSelected property is true, SelectedItem property of ListView is cleared after command execution.
 Default ClearSelected property value is true.

 You can use the object of the selected line